-Cinquain is a five-verse poem with 22 syllables.
-Any poem with five lines can be called a cinquain.
+Teaching cinquain?
+This five-verse poem has 22 syllables.
+Actually, any poem with five lines can be called a cinquain.
 However, Americans often use the version popularized by Adelaide Crapsey.
 Its verses have a pattern of two, four, six, eight, and two syllables.

 Ms. Sneed Prepares for Teaching Cinquain